szkristof2h/myriad/Readme.md

 **Myriad** is a website for browsing user submitted content that are sorted by popularity: users can share images, websites, etc., and the Myriad will sort them to three tiers depending on the number of upvotes/downvotes they get.
 The first tier is the most popular (visitors can browse by tags, users or without any filter).
  - A single post is loaded from the first tier, in the center of the page
  - The second tier posts surround the first tier post
- - Similarly, the third tier posts are frame the second tier ones This means that, although each of the more popular posts fill up a larger area by themselves, the overall number of less popular posts will always be higher.
+ - Similarly, the third tier posts frame the second tier ones

+This means that, although each of the more popular posts fill up a larger area by themselves, the overall number of less popular posts will always be higher.
 This hopefully creates better balance between the tiers.

 ## Frameworks, libraries, etc
  - Node.js
- - Expressjs
+ - Express
  - MongoDB
  - Passport for authentication (currently only for google)
  - Webpack 4